 Still, Microsoft wasn’t ready to leave the idea of Windows 10 S behind just yet.
 There were some good upsides to it running on people’s machines for Microsoft: it would’ve meant people were only able to install applications from the Microsoft Store, similar to what the Redmond company did when they released the first edition of Windows for the original Surface that came with Windows RT.

-Windows RT was an OS that few people cared for, so it’s left many befuddled as to why they would warm to Windows 10 S. Microsoft, still wanting to push the agenda of not allowing people to install apps outside of the Microsoft Store, decided to give up on Windows 10 S but instead offer a less invasive Windows 10 S mode—it meant that users would still have an edition of either Windows 10 Home or Windows 10 Pro underneath if they ever wanted to turn the currently enabled Windows 10 S mode off.
+Windows RT was an OS that few people cared for, so it’s left many befuddled as to why they would warm to Windows 10 S. Microsoft, still wanting to push the agenda of not allowing people to install apps outside of the Microsoft Store, decided to give up on Windows 10 S but instead offer a less invasive Windows 10 S Mode—it meant that users would still have an edition of either Windows 10 Home or Windows 10 Pro underneath if they ever wanted to turn the currently enabled Windows 10 S Mode off.
 This should be quite a concern for a lot of you—no access to apps that aren’t on Microsoft’s own app Store isn’t just a concern for people who like to play games; there are also very few decent web browsers available from it as well: no Google Chrome, no Firefox, and you’ll be left to use Microsoft Edge.
 While we don’t personally have a grudge against Edge, fact remains that it isn’t as good as Google Chrome.
-This isn’t really arguable either.
-Browsing our own site using Edge often results in pages just not rendering (at all), and if we use Chrome?
-Well, it never skips a beat.
-These types of problems aren’t always going to obvious to the reader.
+There isn’t a lot to argue with that either.
+Browsing our own site using Edge often results in pages just not rendering (at all), and if we use Chrome it never fails to display any element.
+These types of problems aren’t always going to be obvious to the reader.
 They might instead think that it’s something to do with the website, and so forth.
 But trust us when we say that Microsoft still has some work to do before its current browser is anything close to competing with Chrome.

 How to Leave S Mode and Start Using Windows 10 Home or Pro